Evdokia Gaer: Early life

-drowned while fishing in the Sea of Okhotsk, she moved back to the Khabarovsk Territory.
+drowned while fishing in the Sea of Okhotsk, she moved back to Khabarovsk Krai.
 Gaer enrolled at the Far Eastern State University of Humanities, graduating in 1962.
 She later took her postgraduate studies at the Institute of History, Archaeology and Ethnography of the Peoples of the Far East at the Far Eastern Branch of the Russian Academy of Sciences.

 Career

 Following her graduation from the Far Eastern State University of Humanities, Gaer was assigned to work as a teacher of Russian language, literature, and history at a rural school in Ayan, Ayano-Maysky District, Khabarovsk Krai from 1962.
 In 1965, she became a member of the Communist Party of the Soviet Union until 1991.
 Between 1973 and 1989, Gaer was a research fellow at the ethnography sector of the Far Eastern Branch of the Russian Academy of Sciences in Vladivostok.
 She went on lengthy expeditions to various regions of the Russian Far East and defended her thesis Traditional everyday rituals of the Nanai people in the late 19th - early 20th centuries (On the problem of the sustainability and development of traditions) at the Institute of Anthropology and Ethnography in Moscow in 1984.
 Gaer left the institute in 1989.

 In early 1989, she was selected as a candidate for election to the Congress of People's Deputies of the Soviet Union in the Nanai district by the Nanai collective farms and the Khabarovsk geological exploration company Dalgeologiya against General Viktor Novozhilov.
-Gaer was nominated on the belief she would win election to the legisative body and was successful.
-She was chair of the subcommittee on the preservation and development of small-numbered peoples of the Soviet Union and helped to establish the creation and activities of the Interregional Deputy Group.
+Gaer was nominated on the belief she would win election to the legislative body and was successful.
+She was chair of the subcommittee on the preservation and development of small-numbered peoples of the Soviet Union and helped to establish the creation and activities of the Inter-regional Deputies Group.
 Gaer was also an elected member of the Supreme Soviet of the Soviet Union and of the Far Eastern Military District.
 She was elected as a Corresponding Member of the Russian Academy of Natural Sciences and a full member of the Far Eastern Branch of the Soviet Academy of Sciences in 1991.